decentration/edgeware-node/Validating-on-Edgeware-(CLI).md

 Welcome to the official, in-depth Edgeware guide to validating.
 We're happy that you're interested in validating on Edgeware and we'll do our best to provide in-depth documentation on the process below.
 As always, reach out on [Discord](https://discord.gg/CJRfb3) or [Telegram](https://t.me/heyedgeware) if you have questions about the project.

-This document contains all the information one should need to start validating on Edgeware.
+This document contains all the information one should need to start validating on Edgeware using the **command line interface**.
 We will start with how to setup one's node and proceed to how to key management and monitoring.
 To start, we will use the following terminology of keys for the guide:

 - ***stash*** - the stash keypair is where your funds should be located
 - ***controller*** - the controller is the keypair that will control your validator settings